rejnac/wende-nyasaye-dholuo-database/README.md

 Wende Nyasaye is part of several other databases and lyrics based projects that we are currently doing in different languages.

 # Mission
-Making SDA Worship Material accessible to everyone.
+Making SDA worship material accessible to everyone.

 # Compilation